Above & Beyond – Contributing to the Community

 Sharing our expertise

-Apart from the many masterclasses and other educational activities delivered by teaching staff and pupils at the senior schools a variety of additional training and support based educational activities are also undertaken and include contributions from Fairfield Preparatory School (FFD).
+Apart from the many masterclasses and other educational activities delivered by teaching staff and pupils at the senior schools a variety of additional training and support based educational activities are also undertaken and include contributions from Fairfield Prep School (FFD).
 This year these activities are:

 - PGCE students from Loughborough University are supported at LGS